KCFindstr/rewolf-trans/README.md

 ### Verbose Logging
 Add the flag `--verbose` to enable verbose logging.

-## Limitations
+## Other Topics
 ### Patch Format
 Although very similar, this tool uses a different patch file format than Wolf Trans does, which are incompatible with each other.
 See sections above if you want to upgrade Wolf Trans patch files to Reworl-trans patch files.
 However there's no way back.

 ### Translating Context
 If you translate context strings, they should be applied to game data.
 This is implemented but has not been tested yet.

-### Database Command
+### Dangerous Strings
-One major difference is that this tool exposes Database Commands and string arguments.
-Although some of the Database Commands and string arguments should be translated, modifying others might break the game.
-If you see mixed DatabaseCommand / string argument contexts and other contexts, try manually separating them.
+One major difference is that this tool exposes some dangerous strings such as Database Commands and string arguments.
+Although some of them should be translated, modifying others might break the game.
+Translation texts will be written to separate patch files according to how dangerous it is to modify these strings, but if you see mixed contexts and only want to translate some of them, try manually separating contexts into different `> BEGIN STRING` and `> END STRING` blocks.

 ## Disclaimer
 1. This tool might not work with all the games, and please submit an issue if it does not work / misses texts that should be translated / has weird behavior.
 Verbose debug logs will be helpful.
 But it's not ganranteed that I will have capacity to investigate the issue.